DarkyOMG/CompSys-The-Game/README.md

 The Gamemodes folder holds scripts specific for certain minigames and scenes, like local managers or special UI management for the Tutorial scene or powercity-minigame.
 See chapter **Managers** for more details.
 ## Managers
 Managers are used to handle certain aspects of the game.
 For example the Audiomanager manages all audio-related behaviour, while the inputhandler handles all inputs.
 In this implementation, the managers are divided into global managers and local managers.
 Global managers are used in every scene of the game.
-They handle aspects of the game that is needed in every game mode.
+They handle aspects of the game that are needed in every game mode.
 Local managers are what define the rules of a specific scene and therefore the current game mode.
 ### Global Management
 Global management of the game is mostly done through ScriptableObjects-Singletons.
 ScriptableObject-Singletons are ScriptableObjects, which can be saved as an asset, that hold gamelogic.
 As the name suggests, they are designed with the singleton-pattern.
 These objects can be found in Ressources/Container/Global Managers.
 They inherit from the SingletonScriptableObject-class in scripts/ScriptableObjectScripts.
 Their specific scripts then hold logic to manage the game over multiple scenes.
 #### Inputhandling